vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 - Data files are not accidentally overwritten or deleted;
 - Different versions of data files can be identified;
 - If data files are moved to another storage platform their names will retain useful context.

-Work through the following four best practices for organising your file naming and consider how you could apply these practices to your own (data) files.
+Work through the following do's and don'ts for organising your file naming and consider how you could apply these practices to your own (data) files.

 ### Do's and Don'ts